persapiens/Course/HW/HW-P.md

 You will run a script to package your virtual machine content as an ISO.
 Perform the following steps.

 a.
-Modify your rootfs script to install the `linux-virt` apt package.
+Modify your rootfs script to install the `linux-virtual` apt package.
 This will create a vmlinuz and initrd file in the /boot directory of your rootfs.

 b.
 Make a directory called `iso`.
 Structure your content as: